-- During any opioid overdose emergency, call 911 or other emergency responders immediately after giving naloxone to the person who has overdosed.
+Naloxone is not a substitute for emergency medical care.
+During any opioid overdose emergency, call 911 or other emergency responders immediately after giving naloxone to the person who has overdosed.
 A repeat dose or a higher dose of naloxone may be needed.
-Naloxone is not a substitute for emergency medical care.
+Keep the person under surveillance until emergency personnel arrive.

-- Narcan Nasal Spray can be used for adults or children.
+Narcan (naloxone) Nasal Spray can be used for adults or children.